-Roeth’s works are held in collections all over the world including MoMA, Albright Knox Museum, Kunstmuseum Basel, Weisbaden Museum, Benesse House, Naoshima.
-Alongside these collections there have been site-specific commissions and installations such as that in Sassuolo Italy where Roeth was commissioned by the Panza Collection to paint eleven permanent works for the Palazzo Ducale.
-These eleven paintings sit seamlessly in this Baroque palace despite the extravagant décor.
-Perhaps in a way Roeth’s apparently minimal paintings are in fact more maximal.
-Their presence, their luminosity, their character is such that they don’t retreat into the space, they are constantly reactive and immersive – dancing with the light.
-In this sense they are closer to Turrell than Jo Baer, more Matisse than Cezanne.
+You can find Roeth’s works in the collections of MoMA, The Albright Knox Museum, Kunstmuseum Basel, Kunstmuseum Weisbaden and Benesse House, Naoshima.
+Alongside these collections there have been site-specific commissions and installations such as that in Sassuolo Italy, where Roeth was commissioned by the Panza Collection to paint eleven permanent works for the Palazzo Ducale.